Bartvds/demo-travis-gh-pages/README.md

 This example uses Grunt but most of the information is valid for other task-runners, except you'd need to find a plugin that can use an OAuth token to push content to Github.

-You data you push around is of course not limited to just websites, using encrypted variables you can get really creative.
+The data you push around is of course not limited to just websites; using encrypted variables you can get really creative.

 The principle of encrypted environment variables works on most CI platforms: [Travis-CI](https://travis-ci.org/), [AppVeyor](http://appveyor.com/) (windows os), [Shippable](https://www.shippable.com/), [Wercker](https://app.wercker.com/#explore) and many more.

 ## Demo

-This repository + github.io page are the demo.
+This repository an it's github.io page are the demo.

 Refer to the content of the [master branch](https://github.com/Bartvds/demo-travis-gh-pages/) to see the configurations used for this specific site.
 Check the [`Gruntfile`](https://github.com/Bartvds/demo-travis-gh-pages/tree/master/Gruntfile.js) and [`.travis.yml`](https://github.com/Bartvds/demo-travis-gh-pages/tree/master/.travis.yml) for the configuration.

 View [the output](http://bartvds.github.io/demo-travis-gh-pages) in your browser, and check the [gh-pages](https://github.com/Bartvds/demo-travis-gh-pages/tree/gh-pages) branch to see the output.
+Have a look at the generated [commit messages](https://github.com/Bartvds/demo-travis-gh-pages/commits/gh-pages) that link to the diff of the source commits.

 This bare-bones demo will render the `README.md` to html using [grunt-markdown](https://www.npmjs.org/package/Grunt-markdown).
 This is a simple example to show the general process, but the flow can be used with any site generator (for example we use it with [docpad](http://docpad.org/)).

 There are many great Grunt plugins, and you can use Grunt to work with pretty much any npm module or shell command.

-## Is all this safe?
+## Is this safe?

 It is safe when your build is configured correctly and doesn't print your *decrypted* secret information to pubic logs on Travis, in the Git commit message or anywhere else.

-Having the *encrypted* value in public repositories is safe because the public/private-key encryption: only on Travis will the variables be readable for the running code.
+Having the *encrypted* value in public repositories is safe because the public/private-key encryption: only in a Travis build of this specific repository will the variables be readable for the running code.

 Make sure you read the safety-section further in this guide for the details.